bearsunday/bearsunday.github.io/manuals/1.0/en/types.md

 public $body;
 ```

-The tool understands the type of an object retrieved by the resource client when `assert()` is used.
+The tool understands the type of an object retrieved by the resource client with `assert()`.

 ```php
 $user = $this->resource->get('/user', []);